DonP1r3lly/Keylogger-Python-/README.md

 Executables for windows 10/11

 Files detectable by the antivirus, but it is only a keylogger.
 Try it on a virtual machine.

-Recording for 60 seconds.
+Recording for 60 seconds.Basic obfuscation.
-Basic obfuscation.
 Running in the background.

 You will find the file: C:\Users\YOUR_USER\Documents\WindowsPowerShell

 # Master